Blogging is arguably the best content creation strategy for promoting your website.

 Search Engine Land continues to apply this strategy on their blogs.

 They don’t stop here either.
 There is another opt-in form at the bottom of each blog post as well.

 By putting these opt-in forms all over the blog, it increases the chances that people will sign up.

 Notice what all of these forms have in common.
 None of them are obtrusive.

 Website visitors can still navigate and read without having to deal with any pop-up windows, sliders, or anything else that could ruin their experience.

-As I said earlier, you’ll want to create multiple versions of your opt-in form so it’s easier for you to track.
+You’ll want to create multiple versions of your opt-in form so it’s easier for you to track.
 Eventually, you’ll run tests to see which ones are performing the best.
-But I’ll talk about those tests later on.

 Why should someone sign up to get emails from you?